Peloton star Cody Rigsby says you did not survive a pandemic to do anything but thrive

 His every sentence hits like a hashtag; each ride, uninterrupted and whole, has the frenetic, everything-is-a-one-liner energy of a supercut.
 An uncharitable read would be to suggest that riding with Rigsby is like hitting the gym with a sentient BuzzFeed quiz.
 Rigsby says he aims to re-create “the vibe of when you used to do sleepovers at your friend’s house, . . . when you’re silly and out of it, and you’re just up late, giggling at everything.”

 “I knew that being silly was my foundation and that my purpose was to make fitness not so serious, to make it not so scary,” he says. “[People] think that they don’t know what they’re doing, that people are going to judge them, that they’re going to look stupid.
-So if you can laugh at yourself and then, in turn, make other people laugh at their insecurities, . . . we can just really have fun with the relationship that we’re creating with our bodies and our minds.”
+So if you can laugh at yourself and then, in turn, make other people laugh at their insecurities . . . we can just really have fun with the relationship that we’re creating with our bodies and our minds.”

 Even if, during the pandemic, you were fortunate enough to have your physical health, odds are that your mental and emotional health were probably touch-and-go at best.
 It was hard to be happy.
 Rigsby rode into that chasm of misery with defiant, emphatic positivity.
 For Peloton members living alone, he could be the only person they saw on a regular basis — or the only person they saw at all.

-Influencer-trainer-stars such as Rigsby exist at that surreal intersection of fame and friendship.
+Influencer-instructor-stars such as Rigsby exist at that surreal intersection of fame and friendship.
 Though you don’t actually know them, the most successful reach that status because they make you feel as if you do.
-Even through a screen and from a distance, they are having a very real effect on your life.
+Even through a screen and from a distance, they can have a very real effect on your life.

 Rigsby has four tattoos, all on his right arm.
 His first is a little heart on his hand, an impulse acquisition after a few vodka sodas at a holiday party; his best friend has the same one in the same place, so, “if we shake hands, the hearts come together, so it’s super cute.”
 Then came the Mickey Mouse on his biceps, because, “obviously, I’m obsessed” with the iconography.
 “It’s so American.
 It’s so pop.
 It’s so nostalgic.”
 And it’s a reminder to “not to take life so seriously.”